HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/doc/presentation/manuscript.md

 Now, we can see why the problem we mentioned before can happen.
 The FR algorithm has issues that make it challenging to achieve high-quality visualizations for large-scale graphs.
-The most critical issue is that twist slows the simulation process.
+The most critical issue is that twist slows down the simulation process.
 The twist means unnecessary folded and tangled structures in the visualized graph.

 As this gif shows, the FR algorithm from a random initial placement, the most standard way to draw a graph, stagnates at the twisted structure.